BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_license.md

 Deactivate the license before replacing the computer or making a system change that can change its machine identity.

 Without a paid license, PDMPublisher for SOLIDWORKS runs as the Community Edition.
-The application displays the current Community Edition limits in the publish review window.
+See [Community vs Premium](pdmpublishersolidworks_comparison.md) for the complete feature and limit comparison.
 The 7-day trial advertised elsewhere in this help site is for the separate **PDM Professional Task version**, not the SOLIDWORKS add-in.